Lake Chicot, Arkansas

 Lake Chicot (/ˈʃiːkoʊ/ SHE-ko) is a lake adjacent to the Mississippi River.
 The lake is located on the east side of Lake Village, Arkansas in Chicot County.
-It is not only the largest oxbow lake in North America, but the largest natural lake in Arkansas, formed 300 years ago by the meandering of the Mississippi River.
+It is the largest oxbow lake in North America, as well as the largest natural lake in Arkansas.

 The name Chicot, French for "stumpy," refers to the many cypress stumps and trees along the lake banks.
-The lake is approximately 0.75 mi wide and 21–22 mi long from end to end, forming a traditional "C" shape (when viewed from overhead, with top being north and bottom being south and the open end of the "C" facing east).
+The lake is approximately 0.75 mi wide and 21–22 mi long from end to end.

-The Arkansas Department of Parks and Tourism operates Lake Chicot State Park on the northern end of the lake, Chicot County also operates a county park on the eastern side of the lake across from Lake Village.
-Located at the State Park are a bait shop, fish cleaning station, and pier.
-The bait shop also has boat rentals.
-At the state park visitors' center, there are cabins for rent and camping spots.
-There is also a wildlife museum, featuring creatures found in and around Lake Chicot.
+The Arkansas Department of Parks and Tourism operates Lake Chicot State Park on the northern end of the lake, which includes fishing, boating, and camping facilities, as well as a wildlife museum.
+Chicot County also operates a county park on the eastern side of the lake across from Lake Village.